testl0/execute-or/README.md

 ## License

-The data pack is licensed under the Creative Commons CC0 1.0 Universal License.
+The data pack is marked with the Creative Commons CC0 1.0 Universal License.
 For more information, see [LICENSE](/LICENSE).